softwarefactory-project/sf-docs/docs/resources_user.rst

 you have to make sure you have fetch locally your git repo's branches because the git repo is going to be deleted and created under the new name.

-You can find details about resource models :ref:`here <config-resources-model>`

 Resource deletion
 -----------------